FIXTradingCommunity/fix-orchestra/README.md

 limitations under the License.

 ## Prerequisites
-This project requires Java 8.
+This project requires Java 8 or later.
 It should run on any platform for which the JVM is supported.

 ## Build
-The project is built with Maven.
+The project is built with Maven version 3.0 or later.